shinjiwlab/shinjiwlab.github.io/_site/README.md

   last_name: Einstein
   first_name: [Albert, A.]
 ```
-If the entry matches the last name and one form of the first names, it will be underlined.
+If the entry matches the last name and one form of the first name, it will be underlined.
-Keep meta-information about your co-authors in `_data/coauthors.yml` and Jekyll will insert links to their webpages automatically.
+Keep meta-information about your co-authors in `_data/coauthors.yml`, and Jekyll will insert links to their webpages automatically.
-The coauthor data format in `_data/coauthors.yml` is as follows,
+The co-author data format in `_data/coauthors.yml` is as follows,
 ```
 "Adams":
   - firstname: ["Edwin", "E.", "E. P.", "Edwin Plimpton"]